 If you’re looking for my first posts, you won’t find them, as I made about 500 posts here private when I was looking for work.
 And really, would you want everybody to read what you wrote on the internet when you were 21?
 But I will return them to their published form.
 Although I’m a wee bit scundered (Norn Irish for embarrassed and the name of my never-to-be-published autobiography) by some of it, I’m not ashamed of any of it.

 I was a baby when I started this blog.
 21 years old with the life experience of a fifty year old but with the emotional maturity of a 15 year old.
 I had just weathered the duel storms of my father’s death and the hospitalisation that led to my diagnosis and the seven year long (so far) wrestling with treatment and the mental health system.
 The tagline of this blog used to be, “Navigating the labyrinth of NHS mental health services”, which I found my way out of in 2011.
 I, like a lot of people my age, have grown up online.
 I’ve kept journals since I was 12, and for me, the internet is partly an extension of that need to record.
+The difference is, for atheist me, these public records, like here, Facebook and Twitter, have become almost a substitute for the religious desire to know that, “somebody’s watching over me”.
 I kept my teenage diaries in fitful loneliness, longing to share my thoughts with something else other than paper.
 Which probably accounts for why I have the tendency to overshare a little!
 But I love being able to find a date and look back.
 My memory is legendarily awful and here is my six years of dropping stones to see which path I took, and how.

 A lot has changed.
 I’m 27 now, but I feel as though I’ve aged another decade to that.
 Within the past four years particularly I have changed a lot.
 My life is fairly unrecognisable to how it was; I am still the same person I’ve always been (as evidenced by my dress sense failing to evolve from the one of my 14 year old self), but a quieter one.
 I sometimes miss the whirling dervish I was, but it’s still there.
 Emotionally, I’m a grown up now.
 I used to fear that mortally, but now I have no nostalgia for my past self in that sense.